 saying that the most important sex organ is the brain.
 This is so true

 because deeply satisfying experiences of intimacy and physical pleasure

 are not limited by the performance of our sex organs.
 For most of us

 (whether we have had cancer or not), it takes re-education to let go of

-beliefs and habits that block or limit our ability to experience
+beliefs and habits that block our ability to experience

 intimacy and sex and to learn new paths to pleasure.
 It will take new